Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 Urban design is a highly practical and skilled profession, so previous work experience either in a voluntary capacity or as part of a programme of study is essential.
 Many courses offer the opportunity to engage with relevant placements or internships, but the focus will be on you to source and secure these.

 Urban designers are employed by both the private and public sector.
 Employers include consultancies, developers and local authorities.
-The types of design projects you'll work on will largely depend on the type and size of organisation you are employed by and whether the organisation has a specialism.
+The types of design projects you'll work on will largely depend on the type and size of organisation you are employed by and whether the organisation has a specialist area.
 For example, a consultancy that specialises in sustainability or green builds, or a local authority with a mandate for the growth of schools in the region.

-Employment within an organisation is common, but with enough experience you may go on to start your own business or consultancy.
+Employment within an organisation is common, but with enough experience, you may go on to start your own business or consultancy.
 To pursue the self-employed option, you'll need to be highly motivated and have a good understanding of what is entailed in running a business.
 Setting up your own consultancy would give you the chance to specialise within a particular area of interest or take a generalist approach to projects undertaken.

 Look for vacancies at: